gerardroche/gerardroche.github.io/_posts/2020-12-11-the-curious-case-of-vim-search.md

 ### Typed search flags can overrule options

 When the `\c` flag is used in a search pattern, the whole pattern is handled as though `'ignorecase'` is on and the actual value of `'ignorecase'` is ignored.
-In other words, the `\c` flag means ignore case in search patterns.
+In other words the `\c` flag means ignore case in search patterns.

 ```vim
 /fizz\c